• Art magazine

 Kahlo was successful during his lifetime, but her work at that time was often dismissed as that of the "wife of Diego Rivera" .

-Only a few years after her death, her work gained great recognition.
-Her reputation grew in the 1970s and achieved what some critics "Fridamania" .
+Her work only gained widespread recognition several years after her death.
+Her reputation grew in the 1970s and reached what some critics "Fridamania" or "Frida-Mania" .

 Over the years, her work has continued to gain value, and her famous piece of Two Nudes in A Forest was sold in 2016 for $ 8 million.